xavierpuigf/virtualhome/dataset/README.md

 ```

 ### TLDR;
 Knowing the structure of these folders is useful to understand and use the dataset, but you may get a faster glance by looking at [../demo/generate_snapshot.py](../demo/generate_snapshot.py).
-We are also developing some functions to read the previously mentioned files, which will go into [../dataset_utils](../dataset_utils).
+Additionally, you can find some utility functions using the dataset in [../dataset_utils/execute_script_utils.py](../dataset_utils/execute_script_utils.py).